Francisco I. Madero: Historical memory and popular culture

 The Mexico City Metro has a stop named for Madero's vice president, Metro Pino Suárez, but not one to Madero.
 General Alvaro Obregón laid a foundation stone on the 10th anniversary of Madero's death of a planned Madero statue in the zócalo, but the statue was never built.
 A statue was erected in 1956 at a downtown intersection in Mexico City and has been moved to the presidential residence, Los Pinos, not easily viewable by the public.
 An exception is Avenida Madero in Mexico City.
 One contemporaneous honor by General Pancho Villa remains in Mexico City.
 On the morning of 8 December 1914, he declared that the street leading from the Zócalo in Mexico City towards the Paseo de la Reforma would be named for Madero.
 Still officially called Francisco I. Madero Avenue, but commonly known simply as Madero street, it is one of the most popular and historically significant streets in the city.
 It was pedestrianised in 2009.

+Madero is perhaps memorialized in history as the first sitting president to fly in an airplane with English pilot George Dyott on November 30, 1911.

 Mexican artist José Guadalupe Posada created an etching for a broadside, produced on the occasion of Madero's election in 1910, titled "Calavera de Madero" portraying Madero as a calavera.

 Madero appears in the films Viva Villa!
 (1934), Villa Rides (1968) and Viva Zapata!
 (1952).

 In the novel The Friends of Pancho Villa (1996) by James Carlos Blake, Madero is a major character.